annefried/annefried.github.io/_pages/publications.md

 2024
 ----

-Ghazaleh Haratinezhad Torbati Dragan Milchevski Patrick Grau Subhash Pujari Lukas Lange, Marc Müller and Annemarie Friedrich. <strong>AnnoCTR: A Dataset for Detecting and Linking Entities, Tactics, and Techniques in Cyber Threat Reports.</strong> In Proceedings of LREC-COLING 2024 - The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation, 2024. <i>to appear</i>
+Lukas Lange, Marc Müller, Ghazaleh Haratinezhad Torbati, Dragan Milchevski, Patrick Grau, Subhash Pujari and Annemarie Friedrich.
+ <strong>AnnoCTR: A Dataset for Detecting and Linking Entities, Tactics, and Techniques
+in Cyber Threat Reports.</strong> In Proceedings of LREC-COLING 2024 - The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation, 2024. <i>to appear</i>